I'm very excited to announce the first release of Airwire.

 We're using a couple of Airwire features here:

-• We bind component errors to <form-group> components, which loop through them and display them below each input.
+components, which loop through them and display them below each input. - In

 For the PHP half, you create components similar to Livewire.
 There are a few extremely valuable improvements compared to Livewire as well, but we'll get to those a bit later.